 That's a pretty scary list of possibilities.
 So, it seems that lazy or inefficient oral care can cause more trouble than just a cavity or bad breath.
 And while some of the connections between periodontal disease and other health conditions are still being researched, it's best to err on the side of caution and follow your dentist's instructions: Brush and floss twice a day and between meals, and visit your dentist for a cleaning and checkup twice a year.
 To further reduce your risk of gum problems, experts suggest you try to reduce stress, eat a well-balanced diet, stop smoking and find a way to halt tooth grinding [source: WebMD].

 Want some more information before heading to the store to stock up on floss and toothpaste?
-You're in luck: Peruse the resources and links on the next page.
+You're in luck: Peruse the resources and links below.